 Rapidly evolving information and operational technology landscapes are driving digitalization in all industrial sectors.
 Digital technologies are catalyzing the development of new business and operating models for existing players and new entrants in the utility sector.
 Emerging utility trends also enable new performance improvements, such as grid resilience, cutting maintenance time and costs with automated asset inspections, and predictive maintenance.

 In addition, digitalization powered by the internet of things (IoT) improves the visibility of distributed utility assets, enhancing operations transparency.
 This further provides opportunities for improvement and facilitates an easy transition into low-carbon utility solutions.
-This report was published in June 2022 and updated in August 2023.

-Top 10 Utilities Industry Trends (2024)
+What are the Top Utilities Industry Trends (2025)?

 Innovation Map outlines the Top 10 Utility Trends & 20 Promising Startups